deepns/tippy/notes.md

 ## Tasks

-- [ ] Find how a python project is organized
+- [x] Find how a python project is organized // in progress.
 - [x] Add outline of work to do
 - [x] config file name pre-determined // yes. config.json for now. can provide in arg later if needed.
 - [x] Define the output format